Variogram Calculation and Modeling#

 • we can capture nugget, short and long range continuity structures

-• we rely on the geometric anisotropy model, so all structures must inform the same level of contribution (porportion of the sill) in all directions.
+• we rely on the geometric anisotropy model, so all structures must inform the same level of contribution (proportion of the sill) in all directions.

 • the geometric anisotropy model is based on azimuth of the major direction of continuity, range in the major direction and range in the minor direction (orthogonal to the major direction).
 The range is interpolated between the major and minor azimuths with a ellipse model